AppCivico/DOnM-2017-www/README.md

 To turn grid on, before to serve the website, set `NODE_ENV=dev`

-Serve with live reload at `localhost:1313`: `hugo server --noHTTPCache=true --ignoreCache`
+Serve with live reload at `localhost:1313`: `hugo server --noHTTPCache=true --ignoreCache --templateMetricsHints`

 To watch changes on assets, use `npm run watch`.